 Passport DC is a month-long journey around the world highlighting DC's thriving international diplomatic community and its lively and varied culture.
 Celebrated annually in May, which is International Cultural Awareness Month in Washington, Passport DC is 31 days of programming by 70 embassies and some of DC's very best cultural institutions.
+Thousands of people enjoyed the popular embassy open houses, street festivals, performances, exhibitions, workshops, and more.
+Passport DC invites everyone to experience a global journey without leaving the city.
+Bookmark this page and check back to learn when Passport DC 2020 will be presented.

 Here's What People Say about Passport DC…